Abraham J. Twerski: Medicine

 at the University of Pittsburgh's School of Medicine, and founder of the Shaar Hatikvah rehabilitation center for prisoners in Israel.

 Rabbinic career

-In his rabbinic career Rabbi Twerski was a prolific writer of Jewish books and of shiurim (Torah-themed lectures).
+Rabbi Twerski was a prolific writer of Jewish books and of shiurim (Torah-themed lectures).

 He was co-spiritual leader of Congregation Beth Jehudah with his father from ordination until 1959.
 During this time he composed a melody for the Hebrew verse Psalms 28:9 "Hoshea es Amecha," which became popular in Jewish circles.
 The song became especially popular in the Lubavitch community, after the Lubavitcher Rebbe sang it at a farbrengen.

 Rabbi Twerski on Twelve Steps and Jewish ethics

 Rabbi Twerski's clinical career specialized in alcoholism and addiction.
 Much of his popular writing concerned self-improvement and ethical behavior.
 He merged mussar (Jewish ethics and morality movement) with the Twelve-Step Program and ideas from clinical psychology.

 Andrew Heinze explains Rabbi Twerski's attraction to the Twelve Steps this way:

 The significance of the religious dynamic in Alcoholics Anonymous was captured in Abraham Twerski's comment that he discovered in AA meetings the kind of sincere and even selfless fellow-feeling that was often absent from synagogues.
 He was moved by the example of men and women who would willingly be awakened in the middle of the night to go out and help a fellow alcoholic.
 Recovering alcoholics, Twerski observed, "will often exhibit a sense of responsibility far superior to that of the non-alcoholic in relationship to their families, friends, and God."

 He was attracted as well by the pragmatism of the Twelve Steps....
 [T]he AA system offered a practical non-analytic therapy that resonated with traditional Judaism much more than conventional psychoanalysis did.
 In treating addicts, Twerski discovered limitations of the psychoanalytic emphasis on understanding the origins of one's behavior.
 Patients would continue to drink while they inquired with their therapists into the possible reasons for their drinking.
 The Twelve Step program took the opposite approach, demanding that the person start his or her transformation by stopping the bad behavior.
 "There is an important similarity between the Torah approach to behavior and the Twelve Step program approach," Twerski realized.

 One does not enter into a discussion or argument with the yetzer hara.
 Whatever reasons you can propose for one position, the yetzer hara will give several logical reasons to the contrary....

 Heinze gives the following example of how Rabbi Twerski introduced Twelve Steps, a movement with Christian origins, to the Jewish audience, which, according to Heinze, perceived alcohol addiction as a non-Jewish problem: